Atreyagaurav/locus-code-usace/README.md

 If you need to print any debugging information that's not supposed to goto the report, print it in the `stderr`.

+# Server
+The locus server files are in server directory.
+The server data directory structure are as follows:

+    download/
+    thumbnails/
+    map.html
+    netcdfs-index.html
+    netcdfs-index.json

+The generated `netCDF` files are in `download` directory, one file per grid value (cluster), and the netcdf files are converted into PNG images and saved in `thumbnails`.
+Following command can be used to convert the files in parallel using [`gnu parallel`](https://www.gnu.org/software/parallel/) and [`gdal`](https://gdal.org/):

+    ls -1 download/*.nc | parallel --silent --bar echo 'gdaldem color-relief -alpha netcdf:{1} ../precip-color.txt thumbnails/{1.}.png'

+As for the files:
+- map.html: Interactive map showing the HUC boundaries and the clusters
+- netcdfs-index.html: interactive page with tabulated data for the clusters
+- netcdfs-index.json: tablulated data for the clusters in computer understandable languages for scripts

 # Note

 ## Livneh Data Range